EC-Release/sdk/README_ecagent.md

   -csc string
     	Specify the client secret to auto-refresh the OAuth2 token.
   -dbg
+-aid string
+    	Specify the agent Id assigned by the EC Service.
+You may find it in the Cloud Foundry VCAP_SERVICE -bkl string
+    	Specify the ip(s) blocklist in the IPv4/IPv6 format.
+Concatenate ips by comma.
+E.g. 10.20.30.5, 2002:4559:1FE2::4559:1FE2
+  -cid string
+    	Specify the client Id to auto-refresh the OAuth2 token.
+  -crt string
+    	Specify the relative path of a digital certificate to operate the EC agent. (.pfx, .cer, .p7s, .der, .pem, .crt) -csc string
+    	Specify the client secret to auto-refresh the OAuth2 token.
+  -dbg
     	Turn on debug mode.
 This will introduce more error information.
 E.g. connection error.
   -dur int
     	Specify the duration for the next token refresh in seconds. (default 100 years) -hca string
     	Specify a port# to turn on the Healthcheck API.
 This flag is always on when in the "gateway mode" with the provisioned local port.
+Upon provisioned, the api is available at <agent_uri>/health.
   -hst string
     	Specify the EC Gateway URI.
 E.g. wss://<somedomain>:8989 -inf